-The Acquisition Of Syntactic Knowledge
+The Acquisition of Syntactic Knowledge

-Robert Berwick is an assistant professor in the Department of Electrical Engineering and Computer Science at MIT.
 The Acquisition of Syntactic Knowledge is sixteenth in the Artificial Intelligence Series, edited by Patrick Winston and Michael Brady.

 HardcoverOut of Print ISBN: 9780262022262 380 pp. | 6 in x 9 in